vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/04_THE_VEDANGA_JYOTISHA_CALENDAR.md

 In the first period of 30 years 6 yugas, suppose they had 11 intercalary months instead of 12.

 The beginning of the yuga would go ahead of the winter solstice in 30 years by 4685 X6 = 28.110 days.
-The mistake was .000305 days on the lower side of 1 nakṣatra in 3279 days or about 9 years.

 But if we do not have the intercalary month on the 30th year, the "yuga-beginning is brought back to 29.53–28.110- 1.421 days before the W.S. day.
 The same process is repeated for the next period of 30 years.
 The yugd-beginning is thus brought back to 2.842 days before the W.S. day.